NigelThomas/sqlstream-orctest/README.md

 ### Source Data

-The data consists of EDRs - CSV files - these are currently stored in compressed form in a file `vzw.iot.tgz`.
+The data consists of EDRs - which are CSV files - these are currently stored in compressed form in a file `vzw.iot.tgz`.
 The data is too large to save in github (even compressed it is 160Mb), so it is stored in OneDrive - ask nigel.thomas@guavus.com for access.
 Inflate the tarball - the top level directory is `iot`.

 You need to make sure you have the Verizon IOT data tarball (from  https://guavusnetwork-my.sharepoint.com/:u:/g/personal/nigel_thomas_guavus_com/EbxQZ01mkMBBtaxtrt7Wx4oBGq_LKZ5yrx2MnDjguLFR-g?e=KXf7qo).
 Unpack that into a directory on your server (normally to `$HOME/vzw/iot`):